Peter-32/JavaScript-Quiz-Application/README.md

 Quiz-Application
 =============================

-Quiz-Application is a quiz game that can be easily updated with new questions and new pictures.
+Quiz-Application is a quiz game that shows five questions from the game show "Who wants to be a Millionaire", and can be also be updated with new questions and new pictures.

-The questions come from the well known game show "Who wants to be a Millionaire", but feel free to update the existing questions or add new ones.

 To add new questions:
 ----------------------